a-synchronous/rubico/README.md

 # Introduction

-rubico is a library of versatile operators for async-enabled functional programming in JavaScript.
+rubico is a library for async-enabled functional programming in JavaScript that supports a simple and composable functional style in asynchronous environments.
+The core exports a small number of functions that can be grouped into categories for programming operations.

 ```javascript
 const {